 - These blocks are suitable for the floors, pavements, and load-bearing walls.

-- Splitting walls based on facades, internal wall cladding and thin panels.
+- Splitting walls based on facades, internal wall cladding, and thin panels.

 - In furnishings for the decorative and aesthetic function.

-- Translucent Concrete used Light fixtures.
+- This COncrete used Light fixtures.

 - It provides light pavement at night.